A modular approach to the generalized Ramanujan-Nagell equation: Preliminaries

 The most important progress in the field of the Diophantine equations has been with Wiles' proof of Fermat's Last Theorem \cite{TW},\cite{Wiles}.
 His proof is based on deep results about Galois representations associated to elliptic curves and modular forms.
 The method of using such results to deal with Diophantine problems, is called the \textit{modular approach}.
 After Wiles' proof, the original strategy was strengthened and many mathematicians achieved great success in solving other equations that previously seemed hard.
 As a result of these efforts, the generalized Fermat equation

 where $p,q,r\in\mathbb{Z}_{\ge 2}$, $A,B,C$ are non-zero integers and $x,y,z$ are unknown integers became a new area of interest.
-It was proved that equation \eqref{eq.2.1} has finitely many solutions by H. Darmon and A. Granville \cite{DG}.
+Call an integer solution $(x,y,z)$ to such an equation \textit{proper} if $\gcd(x,y,z)=1$.
+It was proved that equation \eqref{eq.2.1} has finitely many proper solutions by H. Darmon and A. Granville \cite[Theorem 2]{DG}.
 We call the triple of exponents $(p,q,r)$ as in \eqref{eq.2.1} the signature of equation.
+In the cases $1/p+1/q+1/r=1$, the proper solutions give rise to rational points on certain curves of genus one.
+It is easily demonstrated that for each $p,q,r$, there exist values of $A,B,C$ such that the equation has infinitely many proper solutions (see \cite[Section 6]{DG}).
+There also exist values of $A,B,C$ such that the equation has no proper solutions; though, for any $A,B,C,$ there are number fields which contain infinitely many proper solutions (see \cite[Subsection 5.4]{DG}).
+In the cases where $1/p+1/q+1/r>1$, the proper solutions correspond to rational points on certain curves of genus zero.
+For this case, it is easy to show that there are infinitely many proper solutions of every equation $x^p+y^q=z^r$ (see \cite[Section 7]{DG}).

 In recent 30 years, several authors considered many cases of the above equations.
 Two survey papers which were written by M.A.
 Bennett, I. Chen, S. Dahmen and S. Yazdani \cite{BCDY} and M. A. Bennett, P. Mih\v{a}ilescu and S. Siksek \cite{BMS} are good references for the case $ABC=1$.